mathigon/textbooks/content/quadratics/content.md

 ## Features of Quadratic Functions

-Remember the skateboards we built at the beginning of this chapter?
+Remember the skateboards we built at the beginning of this course?
 Some of the first prototypes are ready, so let's build a small skate park to try them out!
 We’ve got 50m of fence, as well as two existing walls of the factory building we can use to enclose the area.